RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>51</sup> But there was a strong tower within the city, and thither fled all the men and women, and all they of the city, and shut [it] to them, and gat them up to the top of the tower.
 <sup>52</sup> And Abimelech came unto the tower, and fought against it, and went hard unto the door of the tower to burn it with fire.
 <sup>53</sup> And a certain woman cast a piece of a millstone upon Abimelech’s head, and all to brake his skull.
-<sup>54</sup> Then he called hastily unto the young man his armourbearer , and said unto him, Draw thy sword, and slay me, that men say not of me, A woman slew him.
+<sup>54</sup> Then he called hastily unto the young man his armourbearer, and said unto him, Draw thy sword, and slay me, that men say not of me, A woman slew him.
 And his young man thrust him through, and he died.
 <sup>55</sup> And when the men of Israel saw that Abimelech was dead, they departed every man unto his place.
 <sup>56</sup> Thus God rendered the wickedness of Abimelech, which he did unto his father, in slaying his seventy brethren:
 <sup>57</sup> And all the evil of the men of Shechem did God render upon their heads: and upon them came the curse of Jotham the son of Jerubbaal.